polkastream/pstr/README.md

 # Disclaimers
-- There is only one PSTR smart contract address on BSC and no other blockchains, including Polkadot.
+- There is only one PSTR smart contract address on BSC and no other blockchains.
 Here it is again: [bscscan.com/address/0x3cdd71d99cb393928b74d549d4cb0a6ffe0a60a8](https://bscscan.com/address/0x3cdd71d99cb393928b74d549d4cb0a6ffe0a60a8).
 Please always confirm it before making any investment decisions.

 - Until official announcements are made, the PSTR token cannot be bought or traded on any platform, whether it be a centralized exchange (CEX), a decentralized exchange (DEX), or a launchpad.
 The official Polkastream social media channels are accessible at https://polkastream.io, and all announcements of investment and/or pre-sale opportunities will be made via those socials.
 Anyone claiming that you can purchase PSTR otherwise is an impersonator.
 Be careful and aware of potential scammers.